express42/zabbix_lwrp/README.md

 }
 ```

-This recipe should be before all usage of LWRP, because connection to zabbix server is established here.
+This recipe should be included before all usage of LWRP, because connection to zabbix server is established here.

 #### zabbix::example